 So, is it possible to clone the language learning app described by TIME Magazine as ‘holding the secret to the future of education?
 Is it realistic to compete with the education app currently boasting a 4.5-star rating from over 10 million users?

-While it is doable, there are important factors to be taken into consideration, most notably tech and budget-related.
+While it is doable, there are important factors, most notably tech and budget-related.
 For example, how do you build a tech stack capable of instantly translating the world’s predominant languages into one another?

-Do you have the tech resources to maintain a multilingual chatbot with machine learning capabilities to not only teach but also learn from its users?
+Do you have the tech resources to maintain a multilingual chatbot with machine-learning capabilities to teach and learn from its users?
 This type of voice-recognition technology is still at an early stage and will require the services of experienced developers to incorporate it into your build.

-This type of immersive learning experience could take the place of traditional forms of education, as AI-powered learning technology has the capabilities to potentially replace human teachers.
+This type of immersive learning experience could replace traditional forms of education, as AI-powered learning technology can potentially replace human teachers.

-EdTech apps like DuoLingo are learning to utilize these trending technologies to pierce through the education industry like never before.
-Let’s take a look at what’s needed to bring this type of language learning app to the market.
+EdTech apps like Duolingo are learning to utilize these trending technologies to pierce through the education industry like never before.
+Let’s look at what’s needed to bring this language-learning app to the market.

 Language Learning App Features

-To build a Duolingo-clone app you will need to overcome specific technical challenges to ensure you have the following core features embedded in your language learning app.
+To build a Duolingo-clone app, you must overcome specific technical challenges to ensure the following core features are embedded in your language-learning app.

 This feature is needed for user onboarding and registration and will need to include the option to sign up via Google and social media accounts.
-This feature will include personal information as well as privacy settings.
+This feature will consist of personal information as well as privacy settings.

 Language Courses & Levels

-These features will be used to test the language level and/or standard of a user, to provide them with suitable courses and goals to hit.
-It should also include personalization elements allowing users to plan their own unique learning path.
+These features will test a user's language level and standard to provide them with suitable courses and goals to hit.
+It should also include personalization elements allowing users to plan their unique learning path.

 Practice Sessions & Revisions

 This feature is needed for monitoring and tracking a user’s process & performance.
 It can include a history of activities, achievements, and punishments, such as the DuoLingo ‘Hearts Feature’.
-This part of the build should also include speaking & listening exercises, as well as translating options.
+This part of the build should also include speaking & listening exercises and translating options.

 Gamification + Animation

-While gamification is not a requirement, DuoLingo’s gamified approach adds a level of fun to learning and makes the process more stimulating for its users.
-A language learning app will need sound effects and animation of some sort to function accordingly.
+While gamification is not a requirement, Duolingo’s gamified approach adds fun to learning and makes the process more stimulating for its users.
+A language learning app will need sound effects and animation to function accordingly.

-As with any app, push notifications to help increase conversions and retain users.
+As with any app, push notifications help increase conversions and retain users.
 It is a key feature for any language learning app.
 Duolingo has made great use of this by using its push notification mechanisms for reminders and tracking through insistent daily commands.
-It also provides a learning structure that helps prevent users from slacking off.
+It also provides a learning structure that helps users stay on track.

 Chatbot w/ Voice Recognition

 An absolute necessity for a functioning language learning app is a 24/7 multilingual chatbot embedded with speech recognition capabilities.
-As mentioned, this is not just for teaching purposes but also for improving the performance of the app via machine learning.
+As mentioned, this is not just for teaching purposes but also for improving the app's performance via machine learning.